DanialArab/Python/Fundamentals, Data Structures, and Algorithms/Fundamentals.md

 We can't convert a string to an integer, unless the string is a number.
 This code will cause a ValueError.

+<a name="10"></a>
+## Parameter vs. argument

+What is the difference between a parameter and an argument?

+        def greet(name):
+            msg = "Hello, " + name
+            print(msg)

+        greet("Alice")  # This will print "Hello, Alice"

+A parameter is a variable in a function definition.
+When a function is called, the arguments are the data you pass into the function's parameters.
+In the example above, the parameter is name and the argument is "Alice".

+If we next call the function by passing in "Bob" as the argument, the parameter is still name, but the argument is now "Bob".